 Where an Appeal Committee is convened, the student shall normally receive at least 14 days' notice of the hearing, and will be invited to present their case to the Panel.
 The Committee will determine whether there is sufficient reason to challenge the decision of the original Misconduct Committee; where it concludes such reason is present, they can modify or reverse the findings or order(s) of the Misconduct Committee.
 The decision of the Committee will normally be communicated to the student and relevant staff within 7 days of the decision.

 Further guidance about Committee procedures can be found here.

 A student who is imprisoned for a period of 21 days or more will be automatically withdrawn from the College.
 Any such students may submit written representations against this withdrawal, within 21 days of the date of notification of the decision to withdraw, or the date of their conviction being overturned.
-Representations should be submitted to the Student Conduct & Appeals Office.
+Representations should be submitted to Student Conduct & Appeals.
 The decision of the Principal will normally be communicated within 7 days of receipt.